 Most flashguns also have bounce and swivel heads.
 These enable you to bounce the light output off walls and ceilings, instead of firing it directly at the subject.
 This can give a much softer quality of light that’s vastly more flattering for portraits.
 The softness of the light increases with the size of the light source so, if you bounce the light from a small flashgun off a large surface like a white wall or ceiling, it effectively becomes much bigger.
 The trade-off is that the intensity of the light reaching the target is reduced, so a flashgun with a larger maximum power rating or ‘Guide number’ become preferable.

 Another option is to use the flashgun off-camera.
 This enables the creation of ‘modelling’ with shadows, which gives images a much more three-dimensional look, rather than typical ‘flashgun’ lighting which can appear very flat.
 Many modern flashguns feature wireless master/slave connectivity for off-camera flash.
 This enables you to trigger the flashgun via an infrared link from a compatible DSLR, or in some cases from an RF (Radio Frequency) wireless trigger, as well as using multiple wirelessly connected flashguns to create more exotic lighting effects.
 Let’s take a closer look at the top 10 flashguns for both Canon and Nikon DSLRs.

-Best Speedlites for Canon DSLRs
+Best Speedlites for Canon DSLRs in 2018